ploomber/ploomber/doc/user-guide/r-support.rst

 R support
 =========

-R is officially supported by Ploomber.
-The same concepts that apply to Python scripts apply to R scripts.
+Ploomber officially supports R. The same concepts that apply to Python scripts apply to R scripts.
 The only difference is how to declare ``upstream`` dependencies and ``product``.